How to use the PVS-Studio extension for Qt Creator

 After the plugin is installed, the PVS-Studio item appears in the 'Analyze' dropdown menu.
 This item contains the following options:

-Open/Save allows you to upload and save reports.
+Open/Save allows you to load and save reports.

 Recent Reports stores a list of last opened reports for quick navigation.
 By clicking on this menu item, you can start loading the selected file.